Have you been mis-sold car finance?

 Tied lender agreement

-Where a dealer had an undisclosed arrangement giving one lender the right of first refusal.
+Where a dealer had an undisclosed arrangement giving one lender the right of first refusal, and there was no clear connection between the lender and the dealer.

 Why Hallbrook?